Why Sitecore is the Ultimate CMS for Your Marketing Needs

 - User access permissions control to the Sitecore content

-- Empowers sales department to deliver targeted content to the clients
+- Empowers the sales department to deliver targeted content to the clients

 - Gathers web analytics information to create reports